daswer123/canvas-zoom-showcase/README.md

 ## Mask transparency <a name="mask-transparency"></a>

-Transparency mode only works in **Inpaint** , transparency mode is not made 100% can be a problem.
+You can't draw in transparency mode, otherwise there is a chance that one of the lines will be cancelled.
+Turn off mask transparency mode when you draw.
+This mode is not stable yet, work will be done to improve it.

 You can adjust the mask and brush transparency in the **context menu**.